+Common Access Code.
+For proper handling of calls across the private network, all systems in the private network should use the same ARS access code.
+Using a common ARS code across the private network provides ease of use for users travelling between sites, and also ensures completion of Dial 0 and 101xxxx equal access code calls.

+Security.

-- Common Access Code.
-For proper handling of calls across the network, all systems in the network should use the same ARS access code.
-Using a common ARS code across the network provides ease of use for users travelling between sites, and also ensures completion of Dial 0 and 10xxx or 101xxxx equal access code calls. - Security.
-The ARS non-local access code must not be programmed into the non-local dial plan, as mentioned earlier in this section. - Collocated Network Switches.
-When a system collocated with another network system does not have PSTN trunks connected, all tandem trunks must be assigned to the same pool and all ARS tables (including Table 17, 18 and Dial 0 tables) must prepend the ARS code for the non-local collocated network system.
+- The ARS non-local access code must not be programmed into the non-local dial plan, as mentioned earlier in this section. - It is the responsibility of the switch where ARS calls originate to prevent toll fraud. - Co-located Network Switches.
+When two or more systems are located at the same street address, and one of the systems does not have PSTN trunks connected, some tandem trunks from that system must be assigned to the default pool and all ARS tables (including Table 17, 18, Dial 0, and Special Numbers tables) must prepend the ARS code for the co-located private network system.
+This will assure that 911 calls will be routed properly and that the correct calling address will be identified.